State Universities Turn to Higher-Tuition Foreign Students

 Rapid economic growth has increased the numbers of college-ready students in developing economies, especially China, but these countries' research universities have not expanded fast enough to accommodate the increases.
 As a result, large numbers of international students have applied to universities in the United States at a time when public universities here have faced reductions in state funding, particularly steep cuts associated with the Great Recession.

-Sarah Turner demonstrate in A Passage to America: University Funding and International Students (NBER Working Paper No. 22981), has been dramatic growth in the number of foreign students at U.S. public research universities.
+The result, John Bound, Breno Braga, Gaurav Khanna, and Sarah Turner demonstrate in A Passage to America: University Funding and International Students (NBER Working Paper No. 22981), has been dramatic growth in the number of foreign students at U.S. public research universities.

 State universities facing appropriation cuts have three options: increase tuition, cut expenditures, or admit more out-of-state students, who pay much higher tuition than state residents.
 Universities have increased tuition — with greater increases in states imposing greater funding cuts — but they have also drawn upon the burgeoning supply of students from developing countries who are willing and able to pay full fare.